 These diverse experiences helped reinforce her dedication and commitment to nonprofit and policy sectors.
 In addition, it has bolstered her enthusiasm for community relations and outreach.
 She received a BA in History from Grambling State University, LA, a minor in Cinema/ Documentary at the University of Mississippi,MS, and pursued graduate studies in policy at New York University, NY.

-As Director of Strategic Engagement, Yasmeen focuses on keeping champions of service invested in the work of the Service Year Alliance, and attracting and retaining new leaders committed to our mission and aligned with our work.
+As Managing Director of Strategic Engagement, Yasmeen focuses on keeping champions of service invested in the work of the Service Year Alliance, and attracting and retaining new leaders committed to our mission and aligned with our work.
 Yasmeen is a proud AmeriCorps alumna, and served in 2008 with the Arab American Resource Corps in a community support and cultural resource position before becoming a supervisor for future members.
 She came to Service Year Alliance from the Franklin Project at the Aspen Institute, where she designed and ran a fellowship program after directing the relaunch of the service year movement at the Summit at Gettysburg.
 Yasmeen was a business development consultant with News Deeply, a new media and technology startup, and previously managed programs at the Arab American Institute, where she oversaw youth and advocacy efforts, fundraising galas, leadership summits, and the Arab American Census Information Center.
 Yasmeen earned a master’s degree in Religion, Ethics and Politics from Harvard Divinity School and her B.A. in International Affairs and Anthropology from the George Washington University.

 Diane is an independent marketing consultant with a track record of product, service and program innovation in the nonprofit, corporate and government sectors.
 She serves as Senior Advisor to Service Year Alliance on projects ranging from the organization’s new branding, consumer research, earned income strategy, content production, grant writing, and new service corps development.
 She works with Georgetown University’s Global Social Enterprise Initiative, a consulting arm of the McDonough School of Business that forges cross sector solutions to pressing social issues.
 Other clients include a Silicon Valley-based technology company and other nonprofits.
 Diane has held senior level positions at AARP, Save the Children, and American Express.
 Her work has been recognized with a Gold-level IDEA award for design strategy (AARP); an Emmy nomination for Save the Children’s (STC) Ad Council campaign “Do Good: Mentor a Child”; and The Cable and Wireless Childnet award (STC).
 Diane has degrees from Duke University (BA) and The University of Pennsylvania (MBA-Wharton/MA) where she was a fellow at the Lauder Institute of Management and International Studies.
 For fun, Diane is an avid runner, singer, and chauffeur and sports spectator to her three kids who she loves raising in Bethesda, MD with her husband, Dan Connors.

-Shirley Sagawa is the Service Year Alliance’s President and CEO and founder of the Service Year Exchange, the technology platform for full-time, full-year service now run by the Alliance.
-Prior to becoming founding CEO of the Alliance, she developed social innovation policy, authored reports, and advised national organizations and foundations on strategy as a partner with sagawa/jospin.
+Shirley Sagawa is Service Year Alliance’s CEO and founder of the Service Year Exchange, the technology platform for full-time, full-year service now run by Service Year Alliance.
+Prior to becoming founding CEO of Service Year Alliance, she developed social innovation policy, authored reports, and advised national organizations and foundations on strategy as a partner with sagawa/jospin.
 Shirley served as a presidential appointee in both the first Bush and Clinton administrations.
 She was First Lady Hillary Clinton’s first policy assistant and later deputy chief of staff.
 She drafted the AmeriCorps legislation and helped lead the start up of the Corporation for National and Community Service for President Bill Clinton.
 For President George H. W. Bush, she helped to start and served as vice chair of the Commission on National and Community Service.
 A visiting Senior Fellow at the Center for American Progress and adjunct faculty at the McCourt School of Public Policy at Georgetown, Shirley is author of three books, including The American Way to Change.
 For fun, she plays tennis, designs jewelry and collage, travels, and spends time with her husband, Greg Baer, and three (almost) adult sons.